Melbourne Rebels: Board

-List of former players

 Development teams

 Victorian rugby's two elite development squads just below full-time professional level are the Rebels A and Rebels Under 19 teams.
 These teams are closely aligned with the Melbourne Rebels and train at the same venues used by the Rebels.
 The Victorian Rugby Union also owns and manages a team in the National Rugby Championship, the Melbourne Rising.

 Rebels A

 The Rebels A team plays matches against interstate and international representative teams, and has also competed in tournaments such as the Pacific Rugby Cup.
 Known by various names including Rebels A and Rebel Rising, the development teams are selected from emerging talent in Victoria and South Australia.
 The squads are composed of Rebels contracted players, extended training squad members, Victorian U19s, and selected Dewar Shield club players.

 Under 19

 The Rebels under 19 side plays in the national URC competition.
 Victorian teams played in the Southern States Tournament until 2015 and also played occasional matches against other representative sides such as Pacific Rugby Cup teams.
 In 2018, an under 19 age limit was reinstated for the national colts team competition.